 Because of the erratic nature of the job, your paycheck can vary from week to week.

-Life happens, and you need to plan for it.
-Try to anticipate slow periods or holes in your schedule, and set aside savings to cover your bills.
+The bottom line is, life happens, and you need to plan for it.
+Try to anticipate slow periods or holes in your schedule and set aside savings to cover your bills.
+Even if you have to find other streams of income outside of fitness, a little early planning can help you eventually drop those and make six figures as a personal trainer.

 Mistake 4: Having a subpar marketing plan